BinaryMoon/MasterWP/_pages/sponsors.md

 MasterWP is exceptionally well read and respected in the WordPress space.
 We reach an influential cross-section of the WordPress community.

 The main sponsor slot is available in blocks of 4 issues.
-You're the sole main sponsor for this period, and we're currently charging GBP£500 for the block of 4 issues (+ VAT for UK & some EU businesses).
+You're the sole main sponsor for this period.

 If you'd like to book, please [get in touch with Alex and Ben to discuss]({% link _pages/contact.md %}).